Importing Transcripts

 These include:

-1. File format: Transcripts should be provided in a .TXT format, also commonly referred to as "ASCII" by court reporters.
+1. File format: Transcripts should be provided in a PDF or .TXT format, also commonly referred to as "ASCII" by court reporters.

 2. Formatting requirements: To facilitate successful importation, transcripts must conform to certain formatting criteria, which align with industry standards: